 Recommended and Required Safety Gear

-The top piece of safety gear for every rider would be the Spot Gen3 GPS Satellite Messenger.
-Not only can your friends and family track your progress in real-time as you ride, but in an accident situation emergency services can pinpoint your exact location very quickly and send help.
+The top piece of safety gear for every rider would be a Spot tracker, Garmin In-reach or E-pirb.
+Not only can your friends and family track your progress in real-time as you ride with the Spot tracker and In-reach, but in an accident situation emergency services can pinpoint your exact location very quickly and send help.
 These devices save lives and we recommend them for every rider whether on our rides or not.
 This is equipment that professionals use and it is very cheap insurance.

 Proper gloves, boots and helmet are an absolute necessity.
-Given the amount of off-road riding, a set of adventure boots is highly recommended as a minimum.
-Standard road riding boots are not as strong and do not have as much armour around the ankle and shin.
-Adventure Moto has a range of safety gear online with fast shipping available.
+Given the amount of off-road riding, a set of Motorcross pivot hinge style boots are required as a minimum.
+Standard road or soft style adventure riding boots are not as strong and do not have as much armour around the ankle and shin.

 Our Sweeps carry basic tool kits and years of experience with them.
-They’ll have on hand: Spare tubes, spare fuel, tire plugs, sat phone, first aid kits, spanners and sockets, and more to perform basic track-side repairs to get you back on your bike.
+They’ll have on hand: Spare tubes, spare fuel, tyre plugs, sat phone, first aid kits, spanners and sockets, and more to perform basic track-side repairs to get you back on your bike.
+If they can’t get it going then the support trailer will get you to the end of the day.
+The crew will work on it then when we have more time, if we cant fix it then we wil get it and you to the finish.

 and the ‘Special Sections’